Aliases for FERMT3 Gene

 GeneCards Summary for FERMT3 Gene

 FERMT3 (Fermitin Family Member 3) is a Protein Coding gene.
 Diseases associated with FERMT3 include leukocyte adhesion deficiency, type iii and leukocyte adhesion deficiency.
-GO annotations related to this gene include phospholipid binding and integrin binding.
+Among its related pathways are Platelet activation and Adhesion.
+GO annotations related to this gene include integrin binding.
 An important paralog of this gene is FERMT2.

 UniProtKB/Swiss-Prot for FERMT3 Gene

 Plays a central role in cell adhesion in hematopoietic cells.
 Acts by activating the integrin beta-1-3 (ITGB1, ITGB2 and ITGB3).
 Required for integrin-mediated platelet adhesion and leukocyte adhesion to endothelial cells.
 Required for activation of integrin beta-2 (ITGB2) in polymorphonuclear granulocytes (PMNs) (By similarity).